svkucheryavski/mdatoolsm.gitbook/chapter2/section8/text.md

    1	                  'Lars'
 ```

-The excluded values can be unhidden as easily as hide.
+The excluded values can be unhidden as easily as be hidden.

 ```matlab
 people.includecols('IQ')